nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Examples:

-`t find work` finds tasks that contain the `KEYWORD` 'work' such as 'homework', 'work to do'
+`t find work` finds tasks that contain the `KEYWORD` 'work' such as 'homework', 'work to do'.

-`t find do paper` finds tasks that contain the `KEYWORD` 'do paper', such as 'do paper one', 'do paper two'
+`t find do paper` finds tasks that contain the `KEYWORD` 'do paper', such as 'do paper one', 'do paper two'.

 | ![FindCommand](images/FindCommandImage.png) |
 |:-------------------------------------------:|
 |      Demonstration of FindTasksCommand      |

 ### Sorting the task list
-Sorts the tasks in the task list based on the criteria specified
+Sorts the tasks in the task list based on the criteria specified.

 Format: `t sort c/CRITERIA`